nasearle/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ## Tournament Results
-This is a system for matching players and recording the results of a Swiss Tournament in a database.
+This is a system for matching players in a Swiss Tournament and recording the results in a database.

 ### Included files:
 * fullstack-nanodegree-vm